MIT professor debuts high-speed blockchain payments platform Algorand

 “Just as the strength of the Algorand network comes from the diversity of its participants, the strength of the Algorand community comes from the diversity of its contributors,” said Micali, in a statement.
 “We are an open community bringing together end users, developers, and researchers in cryptography, economics, and computer science.”

 Where existing systems suffer from the “blockchain trilemma” — a tradeoff between decentralization, scalability, and security — Algorand has the potential to solve all three.
-The company’s open-source protocol has the capacity to scale to billions of users in a safe and secure way.
+The company’s open source protocol has the capacity to scale to billions of users in a safe and secure way.

 For each block of transactions, Algorand randomly selects a small, one-time group of users in a safe and fair way.
 To protect them from attackers, the identities of these users are hidden until the block is confirmed.
 The size of this group remains constant as the network grows.

 Micali is the first MIT professor to launch a venture-backed blockchain company.
-Micali is one of the co-inventors of zero-knowledge proofs and is best known for some of his fundamental early work on public-key crypto systems, pseudorandom functions, digital signatures, oblivious transfer, and secure multiparty computation.
+He is also a co-inventor of zero-knowledge proofs and is best known for some of his fundamental early work on public-key crypto systems, pseudorandom functions, digital signatures, oblivious transfer, and secure multiparty computation.

-Algorand’s unique protocol also allows the system to evolve and meet the future needs of the community — whether those changes are technical or monetary — without hard forks, or changes that split the platform in two.
+Algorand’s unique protocol allows the system to evolve and meet the future needs of the community — whether those changes are technical or monetary — without hard forks, or changes that split the platform in two.

 “Silvio is a world-class cryptographer, and he’s attracted an exceptional core team and advisors,” said Pillar investor Jamie Goldstein, in a statement.
 “Algorand is a sophisticated approach to addressing existing blockchain challenges — scale, settlement times, and cost.
 The company has the potential to fulfill the promise of a truly decentralized world.”

 Algorand will use funds from the financing to continue to grow its team and technology.
 The company anticipates launching its open source protocol within the year.
-Algorand has 10 employees in Boston and was founded in 2017.
+Algorand was founded in 2017 and has 10 employees in Boston.
+There are plenty of rivals, such as IOTA’s Tangle and Dfinity.